$t$-Structures on stable derivators and Grothendieck hearts: Introduction

 \end{maintheorem}

 What remains is to give a criterion for the heart to have a generator.
 As it turns out, this is, unlike the (Ab.$5$) condition, a problem of mostly a technical nature.
 For most triangulated categories (or derivators) and $t$-structures arising in practice, the answer is affirmative.
+In the next theorem we give a general criterion in the setting of what one may call ``accessible stable derivators'', that is, the ones associated with a stable combinatorial model category.
 This will be treated in Section~\ref{sec_generators}.

-\begin{maintheorem} Let $(\C,\W,\cal B,\cal F)$ be a stable combinatorial model category, $\cal D=\ho(\C)$ the triangulated homotopy category and $\t=(\U,\Sigma\V)$ a $\lambda$-accessibly embedded $t$-structure on $\cal D$ for some infinite regular cardinal $\lambda$.
-(The assumptions hold for example if $\cal D$ is a well-generated algebraic or topological triangulated category and the $t$-structure is generated by a small set of objects.) \\ Then the heart $\H=\U\cap\Sigma \V$ of $\t$ has a generator.
-If, in particular, $\t$ is homotopically smashing (equivalently, $\lambda=\aleph_0$), then $\H$ is a Grothendieck category. \end{maintheorem}
+\begin{maintheorem} Let $(\C,\W,\cal B,\cal F)$ be a stable combinatorial model category, $\cal D=\ho(\C)$ the triangulated homotopy category and $\t=(\U,\Sigma\V)$ a $\lambda$-accessibly embedded $t$-structure in $\cal D$ for some infinite regular cardinal $\lambda$ (e.g., $\cal D$ a well-generated algebraic or topological triangulated category, with a $t$-structure generated by a small set of objects). \\ Then the heart $\H=\U\cap\Sigma \V$ of $\t$ has a generator.
+If, in particular, $\t$ is homotopically smashing (equivalently, $\lambda=\aleph_0$), then $\H$ is a Grothendieck Abelian category. \end{maintheorem}

-As an immediate consequence, we obtain the following corollary which provides an alternative to~\cite[Theorem 5.4.2]{bondarko} in showing that the heart of a compactly generated $t$-structure is in practice always a Grothendieck category (see also Remark \ref{comparison_bondarko_rem}).
+As an immediate consequence, we obtain the following corollary which provides an alternative to~\cite[Thm.\,5.4.2]{bondarko} in showing that the heart of a compactly generated $t$-structure is, in practice, always a Grothendieck Abelian category (see also Remark \ref{comparison_rem}).